TorzAway/EasyFind/README.md

 The configuration file (ZoneConnections.yaml) is used to bypass the default server configurations for Zonelines / Translocators / Switches / Doors, this is needed on EMU servers, as there might be specific content ( Server specific Translocators or locations ).

+When using the plugin via the LUA interface (/EasyFind UI) you MUST go into the Settings TAB and ENABLE (Ignore ZOne COnnection Data).
+This will force the plugin to USE the (ZoneConnections.yaml) file and ignore server data.